silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	$sampleArray = array(1, 2, 3, 'Zend', 'Studio');

 ```

+It is permitted to declare multi-line indexed arrays using the "array" construct.
 In this case, each successive line must be padded with spaces such that beginning of each line is aligned:

 ```php